 - By hand, stir in flour until just blended; stir in chocolate chips.

-- Using a VERY generously heaping tablespoon measure, scoop up 14 mounds of dough and arrange on a foil lined plate.
-Chill until firm (recommended) or bake immediately.
+- Using a generously heaping tablespoon measure, scoop up 14 mounds of dough and arrange on a foil lined plate.
+Chill until firm.

 - Preheat oven to 350 degrees F or for crisper edges and softer centers, 375F.
 Have ready two ungreased or foil lined cookie sheets.
 You can line them with parchment if you want, but they the cookies will spread less if you use regular foil or just leave the cookie sheets ungreased.